Skip to content

 restartPolicyMaxRetries = 3

 This file is checked into the repo and applies to all Railway environments.
-The [environments.prod.deploy] override removes db seed from the pre-deploy command in production — only dev and staging get seeded.
+The pre-deploy command is uniform across every environmentmigrate deploy then db seed, with no prod-specific override.
+The seed self-gates on NODE_ENV: production applies only the Tier-1 platform baseline (RBAC catalogue + room-type defaults + global role presets, all idempotent/create-only) and creates no tenant data — see chapter 15.
 Environment-specific config (credentials, NODE_ENV) lives in the Railway dashboard, not here.

 9. CI Pipeline